franz-deleon/OAuth2Provider/README.md

                 ),
             ),

-            // g.
+            // h.
 Client Assertion Type
-            //    The 'client_assertion_type' key is managed by Service\Factory\ServerFeature\ClientAssertionTypeFactory
+            //    - The 'client_assertion_type' key is initialized by Service\Factory\ServerFeature\ClientAssertionTypeFactory
-            //    and initialized objects are stored in container Container\ClientAssertionTypeContainer.
+            //    - Initialized objects are stored in container Container\ClientAssertionTypeContainer.
+            //    - The configuration objects can be found in OAuth2Provider\Options\ClientAssertionType\*
             //
             //    The list below shows the available Client Assertion type(s) strategies and usages:
             //
             //    1. http_basic
+            //
             'client_assertion_type' => array(
                 // 1. http_basic
                 'name' => 'http_basic',
                 // list of available options:
                 'options' => array(
-                    // *_storage are mapped automatically using the 'storages' config.
-Use only if using a unique storage 'client_credentials_storage' => 'OAuth2ProviderTests\Assets\Storage\ClientCredentialsStorage',
+                    // *_storage are mapped automatically to the defined 'storages' config.
+Use only if using a unique storage.
+                    'client_credentials_storage' => 'OAuth2ProviderTests\Assets\Storage\ClientCredentialsStorage',
                     // list of available configs:
                     'configs' => array(